complete list of Febooti Command line email parameters

 -SPLIT

-Sending the same email to many recipients at once, yet separate email is delivered to each individual recipient.
+Sending the same email to many recipients at once, yet a separate email is delivered to each individual recipient.

 -TEXT